Here, you’ll find techniques and tips for making the most of the autumnal fungi season

 Fungi photography involves a fastidious approach to gardening, i.e. the tidying of subject and the scene around it.
 Another reason for only photographing the very best specimens.
 Look closely at the cap and make sure there is nothing stuck on it or growing through it.
 Clear the area of bright or reflective objects such as dried pine needles.
 These will show up in the photograph as distracting blobs.
 If you are shooting from above, select a few freshly fallen autumnal leaves to scatter underneath the cap.

 For the classic fungi portrait, you’ll need an uncluttered foreground and background.
-I always bring a pair of secateurs and a small pair of scissors to trim away distracting grass, intrusive brambles and twigs.
+Use your secateurs and a small pair of scissors to trim away distracting grass, intrusive brambles and twigs.
 Aim to clear an area behind the fungus or cover it with leaf litter.
 You do not have to ‘slash and burn’ a clearing, but just trim away any obvious distractions.
+I wear a drab brown jacket, just in case there is some glaring distraction behind the fungi, I can take my jacket and cover it.

 Macro photography can be an especially ‘subjective’ area of photography as everybody has their own idea of how much depth of field is too much, or not enough.
 Hence, there are no rules.
 Yay!
 Forget about them!
-I have used every f-number from ƒ/2.8 to ƒ/32.
-It all comes down to personal choice and whether you want a perfectly sharp specimen shot or an ethereal, stylised image.
+I have used every f/number from f/2.8 to f/22.
+It all comes down to personal choice and whether you want a perfectly sharp specimen shot or a stylised image.
 Personally, I prefer the latter.

 ‘Stem & Cap’ fungi are the easiest variety to work with.
 For example, a troop or tuft of overlapping caps makes a particularly pleasing composition with all those circles and striations.
 Close-up views on individual caps can also produce architecturally strong photographs.
 Many caps are not just a single colour as they appear to be from afar.
 Many are streaked or ringed; others display a blend of colours; some have physical characteristics such as the shaggy parasol and the most well-known fly agaric with its familiar white-on-red spots.